ahojman/unir-k8s-tf/README.md

 ### ⏲️ Quick Usage Guide

 1. Clone this repo on your local.
-2. Execute `./deploy-infra.sh` scipt to trigger Terraform and create Azure components.
+2. Execute `./deploy-infra.sh` script to trigger Terraform and create Azure components.
 3. Wait some minutes for its completion.
 4. A new file will be generated on your directory, called `outputs.txt`; it will have the IP addresses for the whole Environment
 5. Use these IPs to replace on Ansible [hosts] file.